ANONYMOUSLGD/S4VEtheD4TE/README.md

 # S4VEtheD4TE
 Ransomware written in C# using Windows Forms.
 Inspired by the famous WannaCry ransomware.

-DISCLAIMER: I am not responsible for misuse of this software.
+DISCLAIMER: I am not responsible for misuse of this software for illegal activities.
 Remember: with great power comes great responsability!

 ## Usage